-The Materials Geometry group at Syracuse University studies the structure and properties of soft materials.
-We apply tools from geometry and topology to uncover the universal features of material behavior with an eye toward learning to design new materials.
+The Materials Geometry group at Syracuse University studies how soft materials behave using tools from geometry and topology.
+We focus mainly on theoretical research with some simulations to uncover the universal features of material behavior, and use these insights to design new meta-materials.

 Designing mechanical metamaterials